 The primary difference between the shiso mojito and the classic mojito is that it uses shiso in place of mint.
 Shiso, or perilla, is a herb in the mint family that is primarily used in Japanese cuisine.
 There are two types of shiso, red and green.
 Aojiso (also called Japanese basil) is the green variety and preferred in this recipe.

-It is a little difficult to describe, but you will find it does not have a mint flavor as we typically think of the herb, it is more of an anise, citrus, and cinnamon taste.
-Some people compare it (especially the red) to a light basil while some recipes suggest parsley as a substitute when shiso cannot be found.
+It is a little difficult to describe, but you will find that shiso does not have the mint or basil flavor that you might expect from the herb.
+Instead, it has more of an anise, citrus, and cinnamon taste—a sort of blended herbal spice flavor.
+Some people compare the red variety (akajiso) to a light basil flavor while some recipes suggest parsley as a substitute when shiso cannot be found.

-As shiso has become more popular in recent years, it is possible to find it in well-stocked grocers and stores that specialize in international cuisine.
+- Shiso has become more popular in recent years, so it's possible to find it in well-stocked grocers and stores that specialize in international cuisine.

 - For the lime juice, simply squeeze the juice from one lime into the shaker.

 - Shiso pairs nicely with cachaça, so that is a great substitute for the light rum.